Aislu17/UnigramTagger/README.md

 # UnigramTagger
-In this task I have built my unigram morphological analyzer from scratch The UnigramMorphAnalyzer() class has the following methods:
+In this project I have built my unigram morphological analyzer (Russian) from scratch The UnigramMorphAnalyzer() class has the following methods:
 1. train(): reads words from the tagged corpus and accumulates POS-statistics according to word endings (4, 3, 2, 1 last characters)
 2. predict(): outputs a list of probabilities of different POS for a given token